PrincetonUniversity/compcomp/README.md

 ### Virtual Machine Image

-As a convenience, we've built a VirtualBox virtual machine image that comes preinstalled with these dependencies.
+As a convenience, we've built a VirtualBox virtual machine image that comes preinstalled with the required dependencies.

 * VirtualBox is available for free here: https://www.virtualbox.org/.
 * The CompComp Debian virtual machine image is here: